We've Been At War For More Than a Decade and a Half

-We've been at war for more than a decade - more than a decade.
+We've been at war for more than a decade - more than a decade and a half.
 Anyone younger than 18 can probably not remember a time when we were not sending our forces to the middle east.

 The United States of America has never been at war that long.
 We've never had a generation of soldiers, marines, sailors and airmen who we have asked so much of.
 Not to mention what we've put their families through.
 Talk about the greatest generation.